-The Intersessions Course is designed to provide the opportunity for all third- and fourth-year students to return to campus to engage in content that is best addressed while students are actively involved in patient care.
-Intersessions also allows students to come together as a class for collaborative and reflective time as they are progressing in their journey of becoming physician.
+The Intersessions Course is designed to provide the opportunity for all third- and fourth-year students to engage in structured didactic content that is best addressed while students are actively involved in patient care.
+Intersessions also allows students to come together as a class for collaborative and reflective time as they are progressing in their journey of becoming physicians.

 The Intersessions content will include:

-- Curricular Themes & Topics: Ethics, P3 (Public Health/Prevention/Health Promotion), Biomedical Informatics, Behavioral Health and Health care Transformation.
-Topics: Cultural Competency, Gerontology/Geriatrics, Individualized Prevention and Care, Interprofessional Education.
+- Curricular Themes and Topics: Ethics, P3 (Public Health/Prevention/Health Promotion), Biomedical Informatics, Behavioral Health, Health Care Transformation, Health Equity, Gerontology/Geriatrics, Individualized Prevention and Care, Interprofessional Education.

 - Student Affairs Activities: Career advising and preparation for certification exams.